aserbremen/Multi-Robot-Graph-SLAM/README.md

 # Multi-Robot Graph SLAM using LIDAR

 This repository contains a ROS2 multi-robot 3D LIDAR SLAM system based on the [hdl_graph_slam](https://github.com/koide3/hdl_graph_slam) package.
-The system is tested on ROS2 humble and it is actively developed.
+The system is tested on ROS2 `Humble` and `Jazzy` and it is actively developed.

 Check out a video of the system in action on YouTube:
 <a href="https://www.youtube.com/watch?v=wFmfrwv5CcU&t=3s&ab_channel=AndreasSerov" title="Multi-Robot Graph SLAM using LIDAR">